P0rtier/Montgomery_Multiplication_Project/README.md

 # Montgomery Multiplication Project
-  This project revolves around the implementation of the Fast Modular Pipelined multiplication,
+  This project revolves around the implementation of the Fast Modular Pipelined multiplication,firstly introduced by Peter Montgomery.
-  firstly introduced by Peter Montgomery.
-The project consist of simple menu for user to import
-  their own factors of either direct multiplication or exponantiation.
+  The project consist of simple menu for user to import their own factors of either direct multiplication or exponantiation.

 # Multiplication scheme